Aureliona1/Lite-Mapper/LearningTS.md

 We will go into using Denon more later.

+### (Optional) Prettier Formatter

+Another extension that is useful for coding is the prettier code formatter.

 ## Hello World

 Time for your first script, the standard first script for programming is a Hello World script.